-Call your family doctor, or if your family doctor is not available, the family doctor hotline 1220.
+Call your family doctor.
 Emergency clinics set up during an emergency situation help patients when their family doctor is not working.
 The family doctor or emergency clinic physician assesses whether the testing is indicated for you and provides health advice according to the recommendations created by the Health Board and the Estonian Society of Family Doctors.

 If your family doctor decides that testing is necessary, he or she will send an electronic referral letter to the testing call centre set up by SYNLAB and Medicum.
 They will call you within one day to agree on a time and place for the testing.
 Please wait for the call!

 NB!
 When communicating with your family doctor, make sure you have your correct phone number on the referral letter, or the testing call centre will not be able to reach you.

 According to the agreement between the state, the Health Board and the Estonian Society of Family Doctors, mobile sampling sites have been established all over Estonia.
 You can find their exact coordinates HERE.

 The nasopharynx or pharyngeal washings sample for PCR testing can only be given by the person who received the electronic referral letter on the basis of their identification document.
 More information is available HERE.
 Further information about close contacts can be found HERE.

 It is recommended that you use your personal car to arrive to the sampling site.
 This ensures the highest level of safety for you, the person scheduled before and after you, and the healthcare professionals taking the sample, who are currently working bravely at the forefront and are so critical to us all.
 Though potential carriers of the virus must avoid using public transport or taxi, they can arrive on foot, if necessary.